kbeloin/TailsOfSchala/README.md

 **Use `camelCase` only where necessary.** Use `weapon_miniGun` instead of `weapon_gun_mini`.
 Avoid this if possible, for example, `vehicles_fighterJet` should be `vehicles_jet_fighter` if you plan to have multiple types of jets.

+<a name="assets"></a>

+## Adding assets to the project

+#### Sprites

+- Don't import "flipped" versions of sprites.
+Sprites can be flipped on both their `x` and `y` axis directly in the inspector.
+- If importing an animated version of a previously static sprite, delete the static sprite from the project and replace any references to it with the first frame of the animated spritesheet.
+- All non-character sprites should have the `Sprite-Lit-Default` material applied when they are brought into a scene, otherwise they will not interact correctly with the lighting engine. _There are some exceptions to this_
+- All character sprites should have `Sprite-Unlit-Default` applied to help them standout from the scene.
+  _Note: You may need to click the eye icon to make the `Sprite-Lit-Default` and `Sprite-Unlit-Default` material visible in the material selector panel._

+<a name="scenes"></a>

+## Building scenes

+### Hierarchy

+Scenes have a hierarchy, too!
+It doesn't really matter how you sort items in the scene list, but following a general layout makes it easier to tell at a glance what's included in (or missing from) a scene.

+Whe haven't figured out a scene hierchy yet! _Coming soon!_

+### Scene-building tips

+- If a `Game Object` is being used solely as a container to group objects together that `Game Object` should not have any additional components (e.g. a spriteRenderer) added to it.
+This helps to keep the hierarchy in the inspector clean.

 <a name="scripts"></a>

 ## Scripts